 5. Don’t be shy, but do be careful

 gguy / Shutterstock.com

-Because home offices are ever more ubiquitous and the potential deduction so attractive, you can imagine this is something many taxpayers might be tempted to abuse.
-After all, the IRS gets a copy of your W-2 from your employer, but they probably don’t yet know the square footage of your former guest bedroom.
+Because home offices are ever more ubiquitous and the potential deduction is so attractive, you can imagine this is something many taxpayers might be tempted to abuse.
+After all, the IRS gets a copy of your W-2 from your employer, but the agency probably doesn’t yet know the square footage of your former guest bedroom.

 But be careful.
 The same factors that make this deduction easy to fudge also make it one that invites scrutiny.
 This doesn’t mean you should be afraid to take it.
-Always take every deduction you’re legally entitled to.
+Always take every deduction to which you’re legally entitled.
 But when it comes to this one, make sure you can verify it, just in case.

 Do you have experience claiming your home office as a deduction?
 Share with us in comments below or on our Facebook page.